gavinmcfarland/plugma/packages/create-plugma/CONTRIBUTING.md

 ### Write In TypeScript

 Write all your files in TypeScript and `create-plugma` will do the heavy lifting for you to create a JavaScript only version for users at runtime.
-This aaves you having to manage two versions of your files.
+This saves you having to manage two versions of your files.

 ### Adding Meta Data